Displaying Sensor States

 ../_images/sensorVisualizerItem.png

-This will cause the sensors attached to the body model to be arranged as child items of the sensor visualizer.
-For now, you can use this function for force sensors, cameras of Vision Sensor , range cameras, and range sensors.
-The name of the sensor will be assigned to the name of the item.
-For range sensors, two items will be generated: one for images (“_Image” is attached to the sensor name) and one for distance images.
+Then, the sensors that the body model has are arranged as child items of the sensor visualizer.
+Currently supported sensors are force sensors and cameras, range cameras, and range sensors from Vision Sensors.
+The sensor name is assigned as the item name.
+For range cameras, two items are generated: one for images (displayed with “_Image” appended to the sensor name) and one for range images.

-When visualizing a force sensor, the model’s current sensor values will appear as arrow markers in the Scene View.
-A force sensor is a six-axis force/torque sensor, but only the three-axis force sensor values will be visualized.
-They will appear as arrow markers that represent vectors that start at the position of each force sensor.
+When visualizing force sensors, the model’s current sensor values are displayed as arrow markers in the scene view.
+Of the six-axis force/torque components that force sensors have, only the three-axis force components are visualized, displayed as arrow markers representing vectors from the force sensor position.

-The image below is an example visualization of the values of force sensors mounted on both ankles of an SR1 walking sample.
+Below is an example of visualizing the force sensors mounted on both ankles in the SR1 walking sample.

 ../_images/sr1-force-visualizer.png

-The Scene View is set to Wire Frame Display to make the sensor visualization markers easy to see.
+Here, the scene view is set to Wireframe Display to make the sensor visualization markers easier to see.

-You can adjust the length of the markers with the “display ratio” property of the Sensor Visualizer Item.
-Adjust this value according to your needs to make the marker long enough that it is easy to see.
+The length of the markers can be adjusted with the “display ratio” property of the sensor visualization item.
+Adjust this value according to the situation so that the markers are at a visible length.

 ../_images/tank-range-visualizer.png

-You can create as many Image Views as you want.
-However, you have only one Image View Bar.
-Actions you perform in the Image View Bar will affect the selected Image View.
-Below is an example of a camera display with the Image View Bar in Image View.
+You can create multiple Image Views, but there is only one Image View Bar, so be aware that operations in the Image View Bar affect the selected Image View.
+Below is an example of camera display with the Image View Bar and Image View.

 ../_images/tank-camera-visualizer.png